JetBrains-Research/lca-baselines/ci-builds-repair/ci-builds-repair-benchmark/README.md

 The evaluation method outputs the following results:

 1. `jobs_ids.jsonl` — identifiers of the jobs that were sent to GitHub.
-They are used for the further evaluation.
+They are used for further evaluation.
 2. `jobs_results.jsonl` — results of each job.
 3. `jobs_awaiting.jsonl` — list of awaiting jobs (normally should be empty).
 3. `jobs_invalid.jsonl` — list of invalid jobs (normally should be empty).